sicoda/p3k14c-py/README.md

 1. Environmental Shock (8400 - 8150 Cal BP)
   - The Environmental Proxy Plot (B) shows a sharp decline in the environmental Z-score reaching well below the -1.0 anomaly threshold
-  - This aligns perfectly with the 8.2 ky event (abrupt global cooling and aridification)
+  - This aligns well with the 8.2 ky event (abrupt global cooling and aridification)

 2. Human - Environment Interaction
   - The Archaeological Activity Proxy Plot (A) and the Demographic Proxy Plot (C) both exhibit a sharp decline in synch with the environmental change.